-In 1983, as previously confessed, I was living in east Oxford grinding away slowly at my thesis.
-One of the other post-grads I got to know was Paul (a Pole with a German passport), who was studying at Wolfson and rumoured to be writing a thesis on Hölderlin.
-We became good friends.
-He had a finely-tuned sense of irony (something I’d previously seen at work in Russia) and saw that in every tragedy there is usually an element of farce and vice versa.
+In 1983, as previously confessed in this blog, I was living in east Oxford grinding away at my thesis.
+One of the other post-grads I got to know was Paul (a Pole with a German passport), who was studying at Wolfson and, in theory, writing a thesis on Hölderlin.
+We became friends.
+He had a finely-tuned East European sense of irony (something I’d previously experienced in Russia) and saw that in every tragedy there is usually an element of farce and vice versa.
 I tickled him with my one-liner, “Life is like a school dinner: it’s vile, it’s disgusting and there isn’t enough of it”.

-I had too many girlfriends whereas Paul didn’t seem to have one – not that he wasn’t interested in girls (quite the reverse), but none seemed to have really taken his fancy.
+I had too many girlfriends, whereas Paul didn’t seem to have one – not that he wasn’t interested in girls, but none seemed to have really taken his fancy.
 It was odd, because he was tall, slim and handsome, as well as multi-lingual and multi-talented.
-His principal love was the cinema, and he spent a lot of time with like-minded people.
-Eventually he packed in his thesis, like so many before and since, and ran off to Italy to teach English.
-It amused him that none of his students seemed to notice, or perhaps care, that he had a Polish name.
-His letters suggested that he found Italian women, and the way Italian society just about held together, interesting.
+His principal interest was the cinema, and he spent a lot of time with like-minded people.
+Eventually he packed in his thesis, like so many before and since, and sped off to Italy to teach English.
+It amused him that none of his students seemed to notice, or perhaps even care, that he had a Polish name.
+His letters to me suggested that he found Italian women, and the way Italian society just about held itself together, interesting.

 In June 1984 the peripatetic Pole returned to Oxford from Turin.
 We drank vodka into the wee hours.
-A little later his mother, almost crippled by her early career as a ballerina, came for a brief visit.
+A little later his mother, an English teacher almost crippled by her former career as a ballerina, came for a brief visit.
 She seemed a lovely and dignified lady.

-A few weeks later I got my first job in London and I went on my way full of misplaced hope and excitement.
+A few weeks later I landed my first job in London and off I went, full of misplaced hope and excitement.
 Paul was also heading for The Smoke.
-He found a house in “Befnall” Green belonging to a film director called Tomasz Pobóg Malinowski; we could lodge there while Tomasz was away for six months in Poland (or somewhere).
-That September we duly moved into Beck Road, London E8, which was to set us back all of £100 a month.
+He found a house in “Befnall” Green belonging to a film director by the name of Tomasz Pobóg Malinowski; we could stay there while Tomasz was away for six months in Poland.
+So that September we moved into Beck Road, which, my diary tells me, was to set us back £50 a month, each.

 Most of the street had been annexed by an artists’ housing association.
 (It was “Bohemian”, not to say pretentious.
-The Miners’ Strike was in full swing and everyone seemed to support working-class hero Arthur Scargill.)
-I’m grateful that I met some interesting and talented people, like Rachel Portman and Mikey Cuddihy and Helen Chadwick, but I never really fitted in.
-Mikey sent me this lovely Christmas card: Paul’s on the right.
+The Miners’ Strike was going full swing and everyone we met seemed to be a fan of working-class hero Arthur Scargill.)
+I met some interesting and talented people, like Rachel Portman and Mikey Cuddihy and Helen Chadwick, but I never properly fitted in.
+Probably because I can’t draw or make films, or have ever wanted to.

-While we were shivering in Beck Road, Paul was writing for an excellent (and now defunct) cinema magazine called Stills, edited by Nicolas Kent who, like me, had been at Queen’s.
+While our teeth chattered in Beck Road, Paul would write pieces for an excellent (but now defunct) magazine Stills, edited by Nicolas Kent who, like me, had been at Queen’s.
 I contributed the occasional short film review, whilst Paul was despatched overseas to interview Miloš Forman or Federico Fellini or Krzysztof Zanussi.
-His breakthrough came in February 1985 when he landed a General Traineeship with the BBC.
-By one of “those coincidences” he was soon working with Paul Campbell, virtuoso drummer in an Oxford band I’d played in a few years before, called One For The Wall.
-In due course the BBC (somehow) let him make documentaries and he began to get noticed.
+His big break came in February 1985 when he landed a General Traineeship with the BBC.
+By one of “those bizarre coincidences” he was soon working with Paul Campbell, virtuoso drummer in an Oxford band I’d played in a few years before, called One for the Wall.
+In due course the BBC somehow let him make documentaries, and he began to get noticed.

-The following incident gives an insight into an aspect of Paul’s character.
-One fine evening in May 1985 we were at my new flat in Clapham in front of the TV to watch Liverpool vs Juventus in the Final of the European Cup.
-The match was being played, for some reason, at the run-down Heysel Stadium in Brussels.
+The following anecdote gives an insight into Paul’s character.
+One fine evening, Wednesday 29 May 1985, we were at my new flat in Briarwood Road, Clapham in front of the TV to watch Liverpool vs Juventus in the Final of the European Cup.
+The match was being played at the run-down Heysel Stadium in Brussels.
 However, kick-off was delayed, and it soon became clear why… The death toll eventually reached 39.
 Everyone watching was shocked but it affected Paul to the extent that he had to rush off to the toilet to be sick.
 He could see that real people, albeit people that he didn’t know, were dying.

 Paul is fiercely intelligent and articulate, but also a kind and gentle person

-Some years later, after marrying Irina, Paul and his family moved from north London to Boars Hill, Oxford (an opportunity for more punning) so we saw very little of each other, although I followed his career with great interest.
-His BBC documentaries continued to get screened on TV.
+Some years later, after marrying Irina, Paul and his family moved from north London to Boars Hill, Oxford (an opportunity for more punning) so we saw very little of each other, although I followed his career with interest.
+His BBC documentaries continued to get screened.
 Then he won a BAFTA in 2000 for his first feature, Last Resort.

-In 2004 I went to a pre-release screening of My Summer of Love (the film that launched the career of Emily Blunt), and finally had the chance to see Paul and congratulate him on his huge achievement.
+In 2004 I went to a pre-release screening of My Summer of Love (the film that thrust Emily Blunt upon us), and finally had the chance to see Paul and congratulate him on his huge achievement.
 Another BAFTA followed.
 Then he moved to France.